pw_function#

 Pigweed AI summary: This section explains how to call functions that use pw::Function, which can be constructed from any callback object.
 When calling an API that takes pw::Function, simply pass the callable object without creating an intermediate pw::Function object.
 When working with an existing pw::Function variable, it can be passed directly to functions that take a const reference.
 If the function takes ownership of the pw::Function, move the pw::Function variable at the call site.
 Examples of code are provided to illustrate these concepts

 object.
-When calling an API that takes a pw::Function
+When calling an API that takes a pw::Function, simply pass

 the callable object.
 There is no need to create an intermediate